asottile/all-repos/README.md

 ### `all_repos.source.github_org`

-Clones all repositories from an organization / user on github.
+Clones all repositories from an organization on github.

 #### Required `source_settings`